leondutoit/pg-ntk-demo/presentation.md

-% Mandatory Access Control in PostgresQL - giving users ownership of their data
+% Mandatory Access Control in PostgreSQL - giving users ownership of their data
 % Leon du Toit
 % 2019-01-15